 If you live in an area not highlighted on the map, please place your red sacks out for collection next to your black bin on its scheduled collection day between these dates.

 It might be too late to reduce what you’ve already bought but there are plenty of reuse and recycle options for you.
 If you can’t make use of what we have to offer through Donate, Don’t Waste remember you can also:

 Don't chuck your non-perishable food out at this summer because it can help feed people who are struggling.

 You will be able to donate your non-perishable food items at:

 We have worked with Sheffield Food Collective and S6 Food bank to minimise food waste and donate to food banks.
-At Christmas 2015, we collected well over an amazing 1000 items!
+In Summer 2016, Sheffield students just like you donated an amazing 3,000 items of food!
 These items are donated to food banks benefiting several local charities.